codeforeurope/art-explorer/README.md

 ## Introduction

-Welcome to the Github repo for Manchester Art Gallery's art collection explorer, a semi-official open data API created during [my](http://github.com/asacalow) time as a [European Code Fellow](http://codeforeurope.net), with [Manchester Art Gallery](http://manchestergalleries.org) and the [Manchester Digital Development Agency](http://manchesterdda.com).
+Welcome to the Github repo for Manchester Art Gallery's art collection explorer, the official open data API for Manchester Art Gallery, created during [my](http://github.com/asacalow) time as a [European Code Fellow](http://codeforeurope.net), with [Manchester Art Gallery](http://manchestergalleries.org) and the [Manchester Digital Development Agency](http://manchesterdda.com).

 You can at present find an instance of this application [here](http://ce.asacalow.me).